Automation Model Overview

 The automation model consists of a set of objects against which you can write a Visual Studio add-in or extension.
 An add-in is an application that can manipulate the Visual Studio environment and automate common tasks.
 A Visual Studio extension can create custom Visual Studio components or add to the functionality of standard components such as the text editor.

 The automation model consists of related groups of objects that control major facets of the common environment.
-The following diagram shows the extensive set of Visual Studio objects that compose the automation model.
+The following is a diagram that shows the extensive set of objects that compose the automation model.

-For more information, see Extend the Visual Studio environment.
+For more information, see Extending the Visual Studio Environment.

 Places where you can consider extending the automation model of the environment: